 The widen U.S. 40 alternatives, and associated variations to widen down the center, to the east of center, and to the west of center through downtown, were eliminated for not meeting the project's purpose.
-Specifically, widening U.S. 40 would not allow Heber City to meet their vision for the historic town center and would only marginally improve local mobility over the no-action conditions.
+Specifically, widening U.S. 40 would not improve local mobility and would not allow Heber City to meet their vision for the historic town center.
+Congestion issues would remain on Main Street, similar to the no-action conditions.
 Widening U.S. 40 to three travel lanes in each direction would be visually and functionally incompatible with Heber City's vision for Main Street (wide sidewalks, bike lanes, landscaping, and a reduced speed limit).
 Widening U.S. 40 would further degrade the comfort of the roadway for pedestrians and bicyclists.
 Widening U.S. 40 would also impact Heber City's historic structures and valued places, taking some land away from Main Street Park, the Tabernacle Square, and the Public Safety Property to accommodate a wider footprint for U.S. 40.
 This alternative does not satisfy the project's purpose and is therefore not reasonable.